tuphan-dn/crypto-gears/README.md

 # Desig's Assumption

-Desig is assuming the execution enviroment is Honest-but-Curious where holders act correctly following the Desig protocol.
-However, they will try to gain advantages to learn the others' secrets.
+Desig is assuming that the execution environment is Honest-but-Curious.
+In this environment, key holders act correctly following the Desig protocol.
+However, they will try to gain advantages to learn the others' secret.

 With this assumption, Desig is secure.

 Plus, to precompute the derived keys of holders, they must know who will take part in the signing in advance.
-In other words, The procotol requires a pre-signing round to commit who will join the process.
+In other words, the procotol requires a pre-signing round to commit who will join the process.

 # How to test?